 The EAEU drafted a TR "On Safety of Alcohol Products" (TR EAEU 047/2018) in 2011.
-The TR set unified mandatory requirements for alcoholic products and manufacturing, storage, transportation, disposal and recycling, as well as mandatory requirements to terminology, packaging, labeling, ensuring product safety and preventing action misleading consumers, and systematizing the provisions of the regulations of the EAEU Member states.
+The TR set unified mandatory requirements for alcoholic products and manufacturing, storage, transportation, disposal, and recycling, as well as mandatory requirements to terminology, packaging, labeling, ensuring product safety and preventing action misleading consumers, and systematizing the provisions of the regulations of the EAEU Member states.
 Please see GAIN report RS2020-0037 EAEU Technical Regulation on Safety of Alcohol Products.
-On November 3, 2020, the EEC decided that the regulation will come into force on January 1, 2022.
+On December 2, 2021, the EEC decided to delay implementation of this regulation, and that it will come into force on January 1, 2024.